neur0t/pokemon_task/README.md

 The repo contains also dockerfile
 These files define a  Docker setup for the application.

+Navigate to the cloned folder

-# Docker container using docker-compose up --build.
+# Docker container using the next command:
-# Make sure you have Docker installed on your system.
+docker  build .
+# Then to see the image that had been build run the following command:
+docker images
+# This would produce the ID of the image.
+And last step
+docekr run -it (the image id)